 Users: Select All Users and Groups, Specific Users and Groups, or External Users.
 If you select Specific User and Groups, begin typing the user's name, and select from the dropdown.

-Select Object Types: Select whether or not you wish to include lists and list content in the audit report.
+Select Object Types: Select whether or not you wish to include lists and list content in the report.

 Inherited Permissions: View the inherited permissions by clicking on the View.